 Freedom Ahn

-I know the Indo-Pacific through living, working, and diaspora.
-I have a particular focus on sumo as institutional form: the dohyล is one of the most publicly legible spaces in Japanese life, and one of the least read analytically.
+My primary focus is professional sumo.
+The dohyล is one of the most publicly legible spaces in Japanese life, and one of the least read analytically.

 Work and Publications